jkohlin/wordpress-basics/personal-portfolio-3-templates.md

 #### Text content (partials/content.php)
 ![Text Content](images/textcontent.png)

-Presenting the content from a single post with title, text and taxonomy terms.
+Presenting the content from a single post with image, title and content.

+* **Featured image** - Current post's or page's featured image
 * **Title** - The current post's title.
 * **Content** - The current post's content.
-* **Terms** - The terms in a specific taxonomy, connected to the current post or all terms available in a specific taxonomy.

 > Tip: Use a conditional statement to check if the template part us beeing used with a single project or not.
 Can be useful when listing different collection of the taxonomy terms.